charly-lang/charly/README.md

 # CLI options
 ```
 $ charly -h
-Usage: charly [options] filename [arguments]
+Usage: charly filename [options] [arguments]
     -f FLAG, --flag FLAG             Set a flag
-    -h, --help                       Show this help
+    -h, --help                       Print this help message
-    -v, --version                    Show the version number
+    -v, --version                    Print the version number

 Flags:
-    ast                              Display AST's of parsed programs
+    ast                              Display the AST of the userfile
-    tokens                           Display tokens of parsed programs
+    tokens                           Display tokens of the userfile
     noexec                           Disable execution
     noprelude                        Don't load the prelude file
-    stackdump                        Dump the top-level stack at the end of execution
+    stackdump                        Dump the userfile stack at the end of execution
 ```

 # Contributors